-April 3, 2020 UPDATE: The Maine Department of Agriculture, Conservation and Forestry has confirmed that the farmers’ market guidance, last updated March 26, 2020, remains in effect.
-All markets must strictly follow current social distancing guidelines.
-DACF strongly encourages markets to adjust their physical layouts to promote social distancing, including encouraging one-way foot traffic and using signage and staff to alert shoppers to safety measures.
+June 2020 UPDATE: The Maine Department of Agriculture, Conservation and Forestry has updated the farmers’ market guidance.
+Most of the previous guidelines remain in effect.
+The updated guidelines provide some clarity on wearing face coverings and allowing craft vendors.
+MFFM advises all markets to strictly follow the guidance provided.
 Any emerging information will be provided on the Department’s COVID-19 Information for Agriculture and Food Businesses page.
 MFFM is continuing to develop and share resources to assist markets in adopting these practices.

 There’s a lot of information out there.
 MFFM will maintain up to date resources for market managers and vendors on this page:

 Resource page from Beginning Farmers Resource Network – this document is a one-stop clearing house compiled by agricultural service organizations across the state.

 CHECKLIST: MFFM created a checklist document for market vendors and managers to use to ensure that all market members are following best practices.
 Download the document by clicking the link to the right.

 - Market Response Plan Example – Bangor Farmers’ Market